Animals in Society, Culture and the Media

 The course is an introduction and an orientation to the burgeoning, multi-disciplinary field of critical animal studies.
 We will not only critically analyze a range of ethical, social and cultural problems embedded in human-animal relationships, but also address possibilities for change.

-The Course was in 2012 granted with the Distinguished New Animals and Society Course Award by the Humane Society of the United States and the Animals and Society Institute.
+Since 2012 the course is given in spring semesters over 10 weeks between January and March.
+In 2012 the course was granted the Distinguished New Animals and Society Course Award by the Humane Society of the United States and the Animals and Society Institute.

 Here are some examples of what previous students have had to say about the course: